mahdikhoshdel/Coffee-machine/README.md

 You choose everything you want it and give money to the machine.
-The machine ran some calculate method for your money process and inner resource of machine if everything was ok machine gonna give you your order. althogh you can ask resource report by typing 'report' or switching off the machine by 'off' word.
+The machine ran some calculate method for your money process and inner resource of machine if everything was ok machine gonna give you your order. althogh you can ask resource report by typing `report` or switching off the machine by `off` word.